by E.C. McMullen Jr.

 “She told me to ask my Pop.”

 Ever.
 So.
 Slightly, the Nosferatu’s features crumbled again.
 This was apparently not good news.
-Once again the creature thought a happy thought – a private thought that was happy for it – and its evil smile returned.
+Once again the creature thought a happy thought – a private thought that was happy for it – and its vile smile returned.

 The question chilled Ankar into shivering.
-The creature’s two front teeth were long and sharp as nails.
+The creature’s two front teeth were longest and sharp as nails.
 Neither his Mom or Pop were here to protect him from something that wasn’t real, and here was something that looked very real!